vinodthale/ImpactForce/README.md

 # ImpactForce
-Code to simulation the impact of a air-in-liquid compound drop  the Basilisk flow solver.
+Code to simulation the impact of a air-in-liquid compound drop  using the Basilisk flow solver.